Shopify makes it easy to sell. But keeping your team in sync behind the scenes — that’s a different challenge.

 - Email your ops lead when a flagged product is ordered or low in stock

-- Send a message when an order contains items tagged “Manual Assembly”
+- Send a message when an order contains items tagged with specific quantity

 You define what matters, and workflows handle the rest.